JayChase/Genfr/readme.md

                                 .ToListAsync();
 }
 ```

-#Overview

-*Genfr.Repository
+The usual create, update and delete functioniality is provided as well.

+##Overview

+* __Genfr.Repository__

     Contains the interfaces:
     IStore (the repository)
     IQueryBuilder and IOrderedQueryBuilder (the fluent interfaces for building queries)

-*Genfr.EntityFramework
+* __Genfr.EntityFramework__

-A concrete implmentation of Genfr for EntityFramework.
+    A concrete implementation of Genfr for EntityFramework.